 Both beef and pork bones make delicious broth, but are sometimes more challenging to obtain.
 Talk to the butcher at your local grocery store and ask him to save the bones for you.
 Sometimes inexpensive soup bones are sold in the meat department.
 If all else fails, do what I do and have your local market order bones for you.
 I pay about $5 a pound for mine, and while that doesn’t sound as frugal as using leftover chicken bones, beef bone broth is incredible and worth the upfront cost.

 If you’re fortunate enough to have a hunter in the family, ask him to save the bones for you.
 Or call up your local game processing business and ask about buying bones from deer.
 You treat them just like pork or beef bones.

 The same goes for bison bones.
 If you have a bison farm in the area, it is worth making a call.
 While you’re there, pick up some ground bison too for some of the tastiest burgers you’ll ever eat.

-How to Make Beef Bone Broth in Your Slow Cooker or Instant Pot
+How to Make Homemade Bone Broth in Your Instant Pot or Slow Cooker

 4 pounds beef bones